mjlomeli/cards/README.md

 3. Board
     - Links cards to positions on a grid.
     - Background
-    - Datastructure is hash optimized.
+    - Datastructures are hash optimized.
 4. Game
     - Player takes turns to solve the game.
     - Is all the logic for making the rules of the game.